giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 ## Virtual machine templates

 To provision the virtual machines (VMs) for the cluster nodes, Giant Swarm needs permissions to upload `VM templates` to vCenter Server.
 The templates use a convention with the Linux distribution and Kubernetes version on the name (for example `flatcar-stable-3815.2.1-kube-v1.25.16`).

+## Next steps

+If you are running these steps for the first time and still don't have a management cluster, Giant Swarm will provide it in the next few days.

+If you already have a management cluster, you can proceed with the next step and learn how to [access to platform API]({{< relref "/getting-started/access--to-platform-api" >}}).